 Students receiving financial aid must attend courses to qualify for their awards.
 Failure to attend will result in the student owing a balance with the College.
-Students will no longer be administratively expunged for non-attendance and must drop their courses prior to the 100% refund date for their sessions if they do not attend.
+Students must drop their courses prior to the 100% refund date for their sessions if they do not attend.

-Recommended deadlines for the Fall 2022 semester:
+Recommended deadlines for the Fall 2023 semester:

 A financial aid file is considered complete when all required documents have been received.
 Students will be able to view their financial aid awards in PeopleSoft.
-For students who have a complete file but have not yet been awarded by the payment due date there are payment plan options available, and based on your file, you may qualify for the Pending Financial Aid payment plan until classes begin.
+For students who have a complete file but have not yet been awarded by the payment due date there are payment plan options available.

-If you register for classes between FAFSA and all required documentation must be completed by April 15 - August 5 July 1, 2022 August 6 - August 20 July 1, 2022 August 21 and after Must pay in full or enroll in payment plan
+If you register for classes between FAFSA and all required documentation must be completed by April 21 - August 18 July 14, 2023 After August 18 Must pay in full or enroll in payment plan

-Please refer to pages 2-3 for payment deadlines and drop zone information.
+^{} Please refer to pages 2-3 for payment deadlines and drop zone information.